rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/5/methods.md

     2. `mystery(4)`

     Try to figure this out first without running the code.
 Just think about what happens, line after line!
 If you like, you can use the [Schreibtischtest](https://de.wikipedia.org/wiki/Schreibtischtest) strategy for this.
+After looking for the answer manually, you can execute the code and see whether you are correct.

 4. Write a method called `translate` that takes a word and returns the translation.
 If the translation cannot be found it should return "I'm sorry, I can't translate that."